 I’m really shy, everyone will be looking at me and I won’t know what I’m doing…….

-Please, please, read my article on “The benefits of Yoga”.
+Please, please – if this is you….. also read my article on “The benefits of Yoga”.
 It’s an article on one aspect of my yoga journey.
 Trust me on this, you are not alone in feeling this way and while you’re shy – don’t let that get in the way of this, it’ll be ok.
-Come to a beginners workshop – nobody knows what they are doing there!
+Come to a beginners’ workshop – nobody knows what they are doing there!
 And that’s actually half the fun of it!
 Yoga does not have to be serious, it does not have to be perfect, we are all aware of the lovely instagram photos of super bendy people, it’s not about that.
 Come and have a laugh!
 Stop being such a perfectionist and quit being so hard on yourself!

 What about injuries – new and old?

 It is highly unlikely to reach adulthood without having an injury , never mind a collection of them.
-Depending on what you’ve done and the severity of it, that will dictate (a) whether you should come to Yoga or not and (b) if you do come what you will be able to do.
+Depending on what you’ve done and the severity of it, that will dictate (a) whether you should come to Yoga or not and (b) if you do come – what you will be able to do or not.

-In saying that – if in doubt, talk to your doctor or physiotherapist – especially if you’re new to physical activity, or after a period of illness or injury.
+In saying that – if you’re not sure, talk to your doctor or physiotherapist – especially if you’re new to physical activity, or after a period of illness or injury.
 If in doubt pull back , it’s too late if you push through something you shouldn’t have and do more damage.
 You are the only one who actually know what’s going on inside, so listen to what your body is telling you.
 Your body is more important than any posture.
-If there’s something that you’re unsure of, or need to let me know about – come a few minutes early, before class and modifications can always be suggested during class to suit you.
+If there’s something that you’re wary of, or need to let me know about – come a few minutes early, before class and modifications can always be suggested during class to suit you.